Skip to main content

 Cursor supports both:

-• Project-scoped.cursor/mcp.json in the root of a project.
+• Project-scopedmcp.json or .cursor/mcp.json in the root of a project.
 Only applies when Cursor opens that project.
 Good for per-project keys.

-• User-scoped~/.cursor/mcp.json.
-Applies across all projects.
-Good when the same key is used everywhere.
+• User-scoped~/.cursor/mcp.json (or the global MCP config path Cursor shows in Settings).
+Applies across all projects when the same key is used everywhere.

 Use whichever fits your workflow.
 Project-scoped wins if both exist.